skx/gobasic/README.md

 ## 20 PRINT "Limitations"

-This project was started as [a weekend-project](https://blog.steve.fi/so_i_wrote_a_basic_basic.html), although I have now developed it a fair bit more.
+This project was started as [a weekend-project](https://blog.steve.fi/so_i_wrote_a_basic_basic.html), although it has subsequently been improved and extended.

+The code has near-total test-coverage, and has been hammered with multiple days of fuzz-testing (i.e. Feeding random programs into the interpreter to see if it will die - see [FUZZING.md](FUZZING.md) for more details on that.)

-There are some (obvious) limitations:
+That said there are some (obvious) limitations:

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.